metabase/metabase/docs/users-guide/models.md

 ## Refer to a model in the SQL query editor

-You can refer to model in a SQL query like so:
+You can refer to a model in a SQL query just like you can refer to a saved question:

 ```
 {% raw %}